web-id-fr/druid/README.md

 ## The admin panel

-Dru^ID has been built on top of the Filament package which means than by default, you'll find the administration panel to hte `/admin` route.
+Dru^ID has been built on top of the Filament package which means than by default, you'll find the administration panel to the `/admin` route.

 The [Filament documentation](https://filamentphp.com/docs/3.x/panels/installation) will help you create your first admin if you're not already using it inside your project.